How to display the link to the previous and next document in the AnQiCMS template?

 Complete example with **practice

-In the actual document detail page template, it is usually necessary to display the navigation links for the previous and next articles side by side to provide a complete navigation experience.
+In the document detail page template, it is usually displayed side by side the navigation links of the previous and next articles to provide a complete navigation experience.

-An example implementation is to place them at the bottom of the document content area, forming a simple page turning area.In design, in addition to displaying the title, thumbnails or publication dates and other information can be displayed according to requirements to further enrich the navigation content.
+A typical implementation is to place them at the bottom of the document content area, forming a simple pagination area.When designing, in addition to displaying the title, you can also display thumbnails or publication dates and other information according to the requirements, further enriching the navigation content.

-The comprehensive template code snippet may look like this:
+The integrated template code snippet may look like this:

 <nav class="document-pagination">